Richard Whately: Early life and education

 A reformer, Whately was initially on friendly terms with John Henry Newman.
 They fell out over Robert Peel's candidacy for the Oxford University seat in Parliament.

-In 1829 Whately was elected as Drummond Professor of Political Economy at Oxford in succession to Nassau William Senior.
+In 1829, Whately was elected as Drummond Professor of Political Economy at Oxford in succession to Nassau William Senior.
 His tenure of office was cut short by his appointment to the archbishopric of Dublin in 1831.
 He published only one course of Introductory Lectures in two editions (1831 & 1832).

 Archbishop of Dublin

 Whately's appointment by Lord Grey to the see of Dublin came as a political surprise.
 The aged Henry Bathurst had turned the post down.
-The new Whig administration found Whately, well known at Holland House and effective in a parliamentary committee appearance speaking on tithes, an acceptable option.
+The new Whig administration found Whately, who was known at Holland House and effective in a parliamentary committee appearance speaking on tithes, an acceptable option.
 Behind the scenes Thomas Hyde Villiers had lobbied Denis Le Marchant on his behalf, with the Brougham Whigs.
 The appointment was challenged in the House of Lords, but without success.

 In Ireland, Whately's bluntness and his lack of a conciliatory manner caused opposition from his own clergy, and from the beginning he gave offence by supporting state endowment of the Catholic clergy.
 He enforced strict discipline in his diocese; and he published a statement of his views on Sabbath (Thoughts on the Sabbath, 1832).
 He lived in Redesdale House in Kilmacud, just outside Dublin, where he could garden.
 He was concerned to reform the Church of Ireland and the Irish Poor Laws.
 He considered tithe commutation essential for the Church.